 “What we have is different,” says Faraday.
 “It’s in the cloud, and there’s no extensive customisation.
 It uses the same core data model and the same core workflows, no matter if you’re monitoring controls in the 1LOD, or performing risk and control self-assessments, or even performing audits.
 It’s the same base workflow with function-specific tweaks, and the same libraries across all three lines.”

-The analogy that ACL likes to use is that of the development of an airliner cockpit over the last 50 years or so.
+The analogy that Galvanize likes to use is that of the development of an airliner cockpit over the last 50 years or so.
 What was once a space covered by a multiplicity of dials and gauges has been replaced by one that is far less crowded and has several screens do the work of hundreds of dials.
 Traditional GRC tools tend to show every single risk and its subsequent assessment, but this becomes overwhelming and unmanageable.
-ACL aims to concentrate on only the most critical risks and assess those risks in a manner that is clear and explicable throughout the organisation.
+Galvanize aims to concentrate on only the most critical risks and assess those risks in a manner that is clear and explicable throughout the organisation.

 This should lead to a far more streamlined and less wasteful risk management process.
 Data gathered by the 1LOD can be aggregated and viewed by the 2LOD to monitor the effectiveness thereof, and, in turn, audit can then check the same data to make sure the 2LOD is working.
 Each line is able to validate the other using a specific and unique series of checks – without starting from scratch.